 - Does it matter what country he/she is from as long as he/she is from the Latinx community?

-Many therapists may be well versed in different areas of psychology and possess great skills, but their work with you can be more effective if you feel culturally at ease.1,2,3,4
+Many therapists are well-versed in various areas of psychology, but their work with you can be more effective if you feel culturally at ease.1, 2, 3, 4

 Other general things to contemplate about your therapist are: Are gender and age important to me?
 Do I feel at ease disclosing my emotions and life with a therapist that is of a different gender, age, or sexual orientation than me?
 These factors can influence how you view and feel throughout the course of treatment.